ralphje/django-audit-trail/README.md

 In contrast to other audit apps, this app only utilizes two tables for audit trails.
 This has the advantage of super easy setup and a clean database, but has the disadvantage that all values in your models are converted to string before being saved.

+django-audit-trail should run on the latest Django stable.
+It is not released yet.

 Installation
 ------------